Is Phoebe Waller-Bridge Reconsidering Ending 'Fleabag' After Emmy Wins

 The entire Fleabag cast stopped to talk with ET backstage following the show's big win, with everyone's favorite hot priest, Andrew Scott, stepping in to help Waller-Bridge carry her multiple Emmy statuettes.
 "I can't believe we got here," Waller-Bridge told ET's Kevin Frazier.
 "Our little gang is so little, but there was so much heart in it and gratitude and love."

-Not only did Fleabag take home the Emmys' top comedy honor, but Waller-Bridge also won Outstanding Lead Actress in a Comedy Series, breaking Veep star Julia Louis-Dreyfus' six-year winning streak.
+Not only did Fleabag take home the Emmys' top comedy honor, but Waller-Bridge won Outstanding Lead Actress in a Comedy Series, breaking Veep star Julia Louis-Dreyfus' six-year winning streak.
 "It's an honor," Waller-Bridge laughed.
 "She's one of the people I most wanted to meet in the world.
 She's been someone that I've admired and watched for years and years and years, and now I've met her and it's amazing!"

 Both the Outstanding Comedy and Lead Actress in a Comedy categories will be back up for grabs next year, now Fleabag is officially, officially over.
 And when ET spoke to Scott on the red carpet about the possibility of a third season, he explained why ending the show now is actually a good thing.